zahmedgit/dsc-simple-linear-regression-nyc-ds-033020/README.md

 ### Why "linear" regression?

-As you learned in previous lesson, the term **linear** implies that the model functions along with a straight (or nearly straight) line. **Linearity**, one of the assumptions of this approach, suggests that the relationship between dependent and independent variable can be expressed as a straight line.
+The term **linear** implies that the model functions along with a straight (or nearly straight) line. **Linearity**, one of the assumptions of this approach, suggests that the relationship between dependent and independent variable can be expressed as a straight line.

 **Simple Linear Regression** uses a single feature (one independent variable) to model a linear relationship with a target (the dependent variable) by fitting an optimal model (i.e. the best straight line) to describe this relationship.